erossini/BlazorChartjs/README.md

-# BlazorChartjs
-Creates chart with Chart.js in Blazor
+# Create chart with Chart.js in Blazor